adyen-examples/adyen-android-online-payments/Readme.md

 3. Build & Start the Android app:

-   You can run the main activity directly from Android Studio.
+   Open the project in Android Studio and run the `app/src/main/java/com/example/adyen/checkout/MainActivity.kt` from context menu.
 You must configure an emulator or setup a real device on Android Studio for this.
 You can follow [this guide](https://developer.android.com/training/basics/firstapp/running-app) for instructions.

-4. Visit the Android app called "Adyen Checkout Demo" on the emulaed/real device to select an integration type.
+4. Visit the Android app called "Adyen Checkout Demo" on the emulated/real device to select an integration type.

    To try out integrations with test card numbers and payment method details, see [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers).